 Meredith lives in Highland Park with her husband and two children who attend the middle school and high school.
 When Meredith’s children were younger they all really enjoyed reading and doing art projects together.
 Now that they are teen and preteen, they like to play card/board games and bake together (when the children are up for it!).
 When Meredith has time to herself she loves to read, take yoga classes, do creative projects, and take walks with friends.

-Ducky has worked at Bartle Elementary school for nine years.
-The name Ducky came from a kid ten years ago and never left.
+Jewel Soroka, a.k.a .Ducky, has worked at Bartle Elementary school for 11 years.
+She received the Education Support Professional of the Year for Bartle Elementary School in 2018 and Middlesex County Education Association Friend of Public Education Support Professional of the Year 2018.
+The name Ducky came from a kid years ago and never left.
 Ducky enjoys hiking, swimming, and loves good food.
 When she not working with kids she likes to spend time with her friends and family.